-You'll find some of the most popular tourist attractions here, including the famous Pike Place Market.
-The area also houses the city's financial districts, skyscrapers, a bustling waterfront and several shopping areas.
+You'll find some of the most popular tourist attractions in downtown Seattle, including the famous Pike Place Market.
+Consequently, some of the best hotels in Seattle are situated here.
+Downtown is also home to the city's financial centers, a bustling waterfront and many shopping and dining opportunities.
 Elliott Bay and a string of tidal flats downtown provide great sightseeing opportunities.
-Downtown also features several cultural sites like the new Seattle Central Library, Benaroya Hall and the Seattle Art Museum.
+Downtown also features several cultural sites like the Seattle Public Library, Benaroya Hall and the Seattle Art Museum.

 Another popular tourist attraction just south of downtown is Pioneer Square, a historic district that was once the heart of the city.
 The buildings here have been restored to their previous glory, highlighting their Renaissance-Revival and Richardsonian-Romanesque architecture; the square's century-old, ornamental pergola is a particular eye-catching sight.
 South of Pioneer Square, sports lovers can watch the Mariners play ball at Safeco Field or catch a football game (or concert or soccer game) at CenturyLink Field, home of the 2014 Super Bowl Champions, the Seattle Seahawks.

 South of downtown and east of Pioneer Square, Chinatown-International District is Seattle's ethnic and culturally diverse enclave.
 Nicknamed "the I.D.," this neighborhood is one of the city's oldest.
 You'll encounter plenty of specialty stores here, as well as many restaurants serving Asian specialties.